WiseHacks/DAA/Assignment 5/readme.md

 ### Theory

 The longest zig-zag subsequence problem is to find length of the longest subsequence of given sequence such that all elements of this are alternating.
-A sequence is called a zig- zag sequence if the differences between successive elements strictly alternate between positive and negative
+A sequence is called a zig-zag sequence if the differences between successive elements strictly alternate between positive and negative

 ---